diogo-m-oliveira/devops-23-24-JPE-1140500/ca4/part1/readmeCA4part1.md

 ```
 #### Version 1

-2. Create a docker image to build the chat server inside the DockerFile.
+2. Create a Dockerfile to build a docker image which will build the chat server
 ```dockerfile
 # Start from a Java image.
 FROM gradle:jdk21